Blocktt/SNEPIBITools/README.md

 ## Purpose

-Functions to aid the Massachusetts DEP in bioassessment and IBI scoring using their updated index.
+Functions to aid the Southeast New England Program (SNEP) in bioassessment and IBI scoring using their updated index.
 Program uses Erik Leppo's BioMonTools for calculations (https://github.com/leppott/BioMonTools).

 ## Status